ScilifelabDataCentre/dds_cli/docs/procedures/gui_release.md

 4. **Run documentation/image generation (`rich-codex`)** and re‑sign commits if needed.
 Open a PR `new-version_*` → `dev` and verify assets.
 5. **Merge to `master` and publish the release draft** after a brief review, similar to the CLI procedure.

+For new features or large changes to existing features:

+6. **Book a demo session of the new features** and make sure representatives can attend.
+7. **Update documentation** of the GUI with description and images.
+8. **Decide on feedback process**, either live feedback session, a form, or something else.

 ## Building the GUI executable

 - The helper script installs dependencies and invokes PyInstaller with required hidden imports to create a standalone binary.